-Studying amphibians in Yellowstone
+Studying Amphibians in Yellowstone

-The Greater Yellowstone Network collects data on the number of wetlands that are occupied by breeding populations of each amphibian species.
+The Greater Yellowstone Network collects data on the number of wetlands that are occupied by breeding populations of each amphibian species in Yellowstone.
 If occupancy (the proportion of suitable wetlands occupied) decreases, that species has probably declined.
-To monitor amphibians, researchers randomly select watershed units, known as catchments, from the four main drainage basins of Yellowstone.
+Researchers randomly select watershed units, known as catchments, from within the four main drainage basins of Yellowstone.
 Field crews search potential habitat within the catchments in June and July to document the presence or absence of amphibians.
 Researchers study the results to determine occupancy trends and factors that may be driving them.